AbIsuNav/Data_Science_Project/README.md

 `--save_checkpoints`: If used, the model checkpoints will be saved (at every epoch).

-`--lr`: Determines the learning rate to be used
+`--lr`: Determines the learning rate to be used.

 `--wdecay`: If set, weight decay is applied (see the code for more details).